BaoPham92/js-intro/data-types-and-collections.md

   // returns "WDI14"
   ```

-- Javascript is a "dynamic" or "untyped" language, meaning a variable can switch between data types.
+- Javascript is a "dynamically typed" language, meaning a variable can switch between data types.

   ```javascript
   // This change is valid in Javascript.